-Situated towards the south of Guichen Bay, Robe (or Robetown, as it was originally known) went on to become the first major town of the South East.
-Over the next two decades, Robe developed as an international port that serviced the local pastoral industry and import and export markets.
-It also facilitated the arrival of thousands of immigrants, including British and Irish people, as well as Chinese prospectors during the Victorian gold rush.
+Situated towards the south of Guichen Bay, Robe (or Robetown, as it was originally known) went on to become the first major town of the South East.6 Over the next two decades, Robe developed as an international port that serviced the local pastoral industry and import and export markets.
+It also facilitated the arrival of thousands of immigrants, including British and Irish people, as well as Chinese prospectors during the Victorian gold rush.7

 Reflecting the growth of Robe, officials quickly recognised the need for a burial ground.
 Unlike Adelaide, Government surveyors do not appear to have included a specific plan for a cemetery when laying out Robe in 1846.
-However, a glebe was provided for a future church when Robe's surveyors allocated 'good grassy land' towards the rear of the township for this purpose.
-In 1849, around three years after Robe was founded, Gerald Butler, the Government Resident at Robe, was instructed to assign an acre of land for burials.
-A site at the glebe was selected towards this end.
+However, a glebe was provided for a future church when Robe's surveyors allocated 'good grassy land' towards the rear of the township for this purpose.8 In 1849, around three years after Robe was founded, Gerald Butler, the Government Resident at Robe, was instructed to assign an acre of land for burials.9 A site at the glebe was selected towards this end.
 Although a church had not been established on the glebe, it may well have been chosen due to the traditional connection between churches and graveyards.

 While not entirely isolated from the town, the burial ground was nonetheless situated towards the rear of the glebe and about two-hundred metres away from O'Halloran Street.
 The decision to create distance between the site and the town's inhabitants likely reflects contemporary attitudes about the supposed health risks associated with burying human remains.
 Like many in Britain and Europe, colonists generally believed that decomposing bodies polluted their surrounding environments, particularly the soil and groundwater, and could in turn spread disease.
-Thus, it is quite possible that such health concerns inspired Butler to select the land at the glebe.
+10 Thus, it is quite possible that such health concerns inspired Butler to select the land at the glebe.

 The earliest graves were utilitarian.
-In its first five years, about twenty-seven burials took place at the site, including that of an unidentified First Nations child.
-These burials do not appear to have either been marked or recorded.
-Even the exact locations of those known to have been buried during this period, such as Mary Kelham, are unknown.
-The earliest marked grave was erected for William Vansittart in 1854.
-This gap suggests that although residents realised that they required a place to bury the deceased, they did not plan the site as a formal cemetery, and it instead initially developed on an ad hoc basis according to need.
-This approach would be consistent with the development of regional cemeteries generally, a process historian Robert Nicol has described as 'haphazard'.

-The cemetery increased in formality as the township consolidated.
-Vansittart's grave, for instance, marked the onset of not only marked graves but also the erection of detailed headstones of various styles, as well as ornate monuments and statuary, such as the large tribute to the Crowe family situated toward the centre of the cemetery.
-Furthermore, in 1858 George Shivas and George Hailes were contracted to build a stone wall to enclose and define the extent of the cemetery.
+In its first five years, about twenty-seven burials took place at the site, including that of an unidentified First Nations child.11 These burials do not appear to have either been marked or recorded.
+Even the exact locations of those known to have been buried during this period, such as Mary Kelham, are unknown.12 The earliest marked grave was erected for William Vansittart in 1854.13 This gap suggests that although residents realised that they required a place to bury the deceased, they did not plan the site as a formal cemetery, and it instead initially developed on an ad hoc basis according to need.
+This approach would be consistent with the development of regional cemeteries generally, a process historian Robert Nicol has described as 'haphazard'.14 as the large tribute to the Crowe family situated toward the centre of the cemetery.
+15 Furthermore, in 1858 George Shivas and George Hailes were contracted to build a stone wall to enclose and define the extent of the cemetery.
 The wall was constructed mostly by Levi Cooper, a local mason.
 A stone building was incorporated into the wall by the entrance, now referred to as 'The Sexton's Hut', indicating it was likely the groundskeeper's shed.
-Also reflecting the formalisation of the cemetery site, the land title was officially granted to Charles Brewer and George Omerod in 1863 (CT 45/10).
-Brewer and Omerod held the title until 1878, when it was transferred to the District Council of Robe following Omerod's death.
+16 Also reflecting the formalisation of the cemetery site, the land title was officially granted to Charles Brewer and George Omerod in 1863 (CT 45/10).
+Brewer and Omerod held the title until 1878, when it was transferred to the District Council of Robe following the Omerod's death.
+17